Togo

 Situation of the country

-Although rich in natural resources such as gold and phosphate, inequality and poverty in Togo remain extremely high, especially among people with disabilities who face numerous barriers.
+Although rich in natural resources such as gold and phosphate, inequality and poverty remain extremely high in Togo, especially among people with disabilities who face numerous barriers.

-Today, the country is facing a growing terrorist threat due to its porous borders with Burkina Faso, which has been plagued by terrorist attacks since January 2015.
+Today, Togo is facing a growing risk of terrorism due to the porous nature of its borders with Burkina Faso, a country plagued by terrorist attacks since January 2015.
+This is particularly the case in the north of Togo, where people, already affected by poverty, have occasionally been displaced.

-Negative societal perceptions of disability and a lack of accessible infrastructure mean that people with disabilities are often excluded from education and do not have equal access to services, such as care.
-However, these issues are becoming more visible, mainly thanks to the advocacy work carried out by organisations of people with disabilities.
-HI is taking steps to change this situation in collaboration with its many governmental and non-governmental partners.
+Negative societal perceptions of disability and a lack of accessible infrastructure mean that people with disabilities are often excluded from education and do not have equal access to services, such as health care.
+However, these issues are becoming more visible, mainly thanks to the advocacy work of organisations of people with disabilities, which are campaigning to change the rules and inform people with disabilities about their rights.
+HI is also taking steps to improve the situation in collaboration with its many governmental and non-governmental partners.